 View | Modify | Create | Collaborate

-Given that the healthcare institutions are focused on Covid-19 and other emergency patients, several types of elective surgeries have been postponed.
-This has significantly impacted the business of medical devices companies, including Abbott.
-However, the company's point-of-care devices in the U.S. have seen massive sales growth of late, due to its use in Covid-19 testing.
-With economies gradually opening up, Abbott will likely see significant growth in demand for the Medical Devices segment as the deferred surgeries are now being attended to.
+Given that the healthcare institutions were focused on Covid-19 and other emergency patients, several types of elective surgeries were postponed in the first half of 2020, impacting Abbott's medical devices sales.
+However, the company's Diagnostics business in the U.S. has seen massive sales growth of late, due to Covid-19 testing.
+Now with economies gradually opening up, Abbott will likely see significant growth in demand for the Medical Devices segment as well, given that the deferred surgeries are now being attended to.
 On the flip side, though, the sales from Covid-19 testing is expected to come down.

 Cephea is known for its technology, in which an artificial valve is delivered through a vein in the leg, without going for open-heart surgery, for the replacement of diseased mitral valves.
 Abbott first invested in Cephea in 2015, and it recently announced it would acquire Cephea for an undisclosed sum.

 The Medical Devices business for Abbott is doing well, primarily led by increased adoption of its HeartMate device.
 The segment has seen steady growth in the recent past, led by higher electrophysiology, structural heart, and Freestyle Libre sales.
 Electrophysiology growth is being driven by Confirm RxTM Insertable Cardiac Monitor (ICM), while structural heart is benefiting from Amplatzer (TM) Occluder and higher sales of MitraClip, which was recently approved by the U.S. FDA for the treatment of heart failure in patients with clinically significant secondary mitral regurgitation.

 Below are some key drivers of Abbott's value that present opportunities for upside or downside to the current Trefis price estimate: